isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-    SFQL Allocator is restricted to use in pools no larger than 16777216 addresses.
+    SFLQ Allocator is restricted to use in pools no larger than 16777216 addresses.
     Pools of larger capacity will cause a configuration error.

-SFLQ Allocaor does not support ``adaptive-lease-time-threshold``.
+SFLQ Allocator does not support ``adaptive-lease-time-threshold``.